top of page

 Step 3: Select the appropriate fuse holder

-After you have chosen the appropriate fuse, you will need to grab a fuse holder for it.
-The choice of fuse holder really comes down to the purpose of the fuse and environmental factors.
+After you have chosen the appropriate fuse, you will need a fuse holder for it.
+The choice of fuse holder really comes down to the purpose of the fuse and where you'll be mounting it.

 There are two types of fuse holder: inline and block.